kunrex/Pepper.bot/KunalsDiscordBot/Core/Reddit/README.md

 ```

 ### "Subscribing" To subreddits
 The previous method access' a subreddit during runtime and gathers a post.
-While it works its also slow.
-At times it can take upto 10 seconds
+While it works, its also slow.
+At times it can take upto 5 seconds
 or even more which is understandable.

-However for some commands, we don't want that.
-Pepper "subscribes" to specific subreddits.
+However for some commands, we don't want that, instead we can make Pepper "subscribe" to specific subreddits.

-For Example, Pepper has a built it `meme` command in the `FunModule`.
+For Example, Pepper has a `meme` command in the `FunModule`.
 For this command specifically, the RedditApp subscribes to `r/memes`.

-Which just means
-that when the application starts, the app collects 50 memes from each of the sorting criteria (Hot, New and Top) from `r/memes`.
-It also subscribes to the
-events which are called when a new meme is uploaded on the subreddit.
+Which just means that when the application starts, the app collects 50 memes from each of the sorting criteria (`Hot`, `New` and `Top`) from `r/memes`.
+It also subscribes to the events which are called when a new meme is uploaded on the subreddit.

-When the meme command is executed, all it does is get a random meme from the already stored ones and sends it on discord.
+When the meme command is executed, all the command does is get a random meme from the already stored ones and sends it as an embed on discord.

 #### Subscribing To More Subreddits
-For the purposes of this tutorial, I'll be subscribing to `r/showerthoughts`.
+For the purposes of this demo, I'll be subscribing to `r/showerthoughts`.
-First we can create a `RedditPostCollection` which is a custom wrapper
+First we can create a `RedditPostCollection` in the `RedditApp.cs` which is a custom wrapper
 ```cs
 private RedditPostCollection showerThoughts { get; set; }
 ```

 Next in the `SetUpCollections` collections method, we initialise the post collection, passing in the name of the subreddit itself.
 We can now call the `Start` method of the post collection.
-This deals with adding all the posts as well as subscriving to events.
+This deals with adding all the posts as well as subscribing to events.
 ```cs
 showerThoughts = new RedditPostCollection("showerthoughts");//create a new post collection await showerThoughts.Start(client, configuration);//collect the posts
 ```
 Now when the bot starts.
-It will collect a total of 150 (since the `postLimit` is 50 ad theres 3 sorting criteria (50 x 3)) posts from  r/showerthoughts.
+It will collect a total of 150 (since the `postLimit` is 50 ad there are 3 sorting criteria (50 x 3)) posts from `r/showerthoughts`.
 You can now create a method to get a random post
 ```cs
 public Post GetShowerThought() => showerThoughts[new Random().Next(0, showerThoughts.Count)];